Altpapier/GlintCreator/README.md

 | show_progress     | If to show the progress on generating the gif in the console or not                                                                                                                                     | `Boolean` | `false`  |

 2. Run `node .` to start the program.
 Wait a bit and the image should come out in the `images/original` folder as well as in the `images/compressed` folder for a compressed version of the gif.
-   If you are using the NPM package, call the function to start generating the gif.
-At the end, the function will not return any data.
+   If you are using the `NPM package`, call the function to start generating the gif.
+At the end, the function will return a buffer.

 ## NPM Package Example